-Driving Savannah Way from Cairns to Broome
+Driving Savannah Way: From Cairns to Broome, Australia

-Published: 2009/01/10 - Updated: 2015/03/07
+Published: 2009/01/10 - Updated: 2024/07/09

-Synopsis: Interesting things to see and do when traveling the Savannah Way from Cairns in Queensland to Broome Western Australia.
+Synopsis: Interesting things to see and do when traveling the Savannah Way from Cairns in Queensland, to Broome, Western Australia.

 Planning a visit to Cairns in Queensland, Australia?
 The Savannah Way is a fantastic way to explore Australia's Queensland, Northern Territory, and Western Australia.
 It stretches about 3,500km from Cairns in the North East, to the town of Broome in Western Australia.